 - Guide 1: How to Remove HawkEye Trojan from Windows.

-- Guide 2: Get rid of HawkEye Trojan from Mac OS X.
+- Guide 2: Get rid of HawkEye Trojan on Mac OS X.

-- Guide 3: Remove HawkEye Trojan from Google Chrome.
+- Guide 3: Remove HawkEye Trojan in Google Chrome.

 - Guide 4: Erase HawkEye Trojan from Mozilla Firefox.

 - Guide 5: Uninstall HawkEye Trojan from Microsoft Edge.

 - Guide 6: Remove HawkEye Trojan from Safari.

 - Guide 7: Eliminate HawkEye Trojan from Internet Explorer.

 - Guide 8: Disable HawkEye Trojan Push Notifications in Your Browsers.